SAIC Mentor Connect

 This project has focused on user research and identified needs.
 Generally, if you follow users, a solution inevitably follows.
 Interviews with students and surveys enabled me to find out diverse perspectives and solutions.

 If I had had more time, I could have collected survey responses from more students.
-And I believe I could create a website version as well as the mobile platform.
+And I believe I could create a website version as well as a mobile platform.